mascarpony/react-cli/readme.md

 ## Commands

 Use `npm run g` or `npm run generate`.
-This cli create folders in the same directory, there it run.
+This cli create folders in the same directory where it runs.

 ### Create component